 Drug laws can be tricky, and marijuana laws always seem to be changing and evolving.
 With the passage of a voter initiative known as The Adult Use of Marijuana Act (also known as Proposition 64), responsible cannabis use was legalized in the State of California with some limitations.

 Whether you live in California or are just passing through, knowing our state’s marijuana laws could help keep you out of trouble.
 For those who have already been arrested for illegal cannabis use, now is the time to seek legal representation.
-If you have been arrested for a marijuana-related crime in California, an Aron Law Firm criminal defense attorney can provide you with the thoughtful and intelligent legal representation needed to defend your case.
+If you have been arrested for a marijuana-related crime in California, an Aron Law Firm Santa Barbara criminal defense lawyer can provide you with the thoughtful and intelligent legal representation needed to defend your case.

 What Tourists and Residents Should Know About Marijuana Legalization in California

 Since going into effect, The Adult Use of Marijuana Act has allowed countless Californians to enjoy decreased controls on marijuana.
 Today, the possession, consumption, and growth of cannabis and its products are significantly less restricted, and those facing certain marijuana-related crimes have benefited from reduced penalties.

 The use of marijuana may still be prohibited on the federal level, but The Adult Use of Marijuana Act has made momentous strides in legalizing cannabis for anyone over the age of 21 in California, whether for medical or recreational purposes.
 Because nobody under the age of 21 is protected by The Adult Use of Marijuana Act, anyone aged 20 or younger may face severe penalties for the use, sale, or possession of cannabis.
 They may also be required to complete drug education classes or fulfill community service hours.

 Marijuana use is still banned in some places in California.
 This includes, but is not limited to, the following:

 - Daycare facilities

 - Buildings open to the public